When did we start?

 We offer scholarships to young people who would like to experience and develop their skills singing Cathedral Services.
 For details see our ‘William Wingate Scholarships’ page.

 What is the reason for the Choir’s name…?

-The intention behind our very simple name is to ensure that wherever we sing, we form a natural background to the musical and liturgical setting without drawing too much attention to ourselves as a group.
-It is after all the Cathedral and its worship that should be the focus for visitors and congregation – not the choir.
+Our very simple name (The Cathedral Chamber Choir is a Registered Charity) ensures that wherever we sing, we can form a natural background to the musical and liturgical setting in any place of worship. without drawing too much attention to ourselves as a group.
+It is the Cathedral and its worship that must be the focus for its visitors and congregation – not the choir.

 Which Cathedral is represented by your Logo…?

-‘The Cathedral’ is just that – it’s an artistic amalgam of Gothic features – you might feel you recognise a very tall spire, or an extended West Front or a buttress – but it is completely made up from spare Cathedral parts by a graphic artist.
+‘The Cathedral’ in our logo is just that – an artistic amalgam of many Gothic features from various buildings we have visited.
+You might recognise a very tall spire, an extended West Front or a buttress – but it is completely made up from ‘spare’ Cathedral parts by a talented graphic artist.

-NB (Our former website is retained for reference at http://mct.open.ac.uk/CCCWebne.nsf – the remaining content will be migrated here over the next few weeks)
+NB (Our former website is retained for reference at http://mct.open.ac.uk/CCCWebne.nsf)